darwinex/dwxconnect/README.md

 Its simple file-based communication also provides an easy starting point for implementations in other programming languages.
 For simplicity, we will refer to the non-mql side of this project as the "Python side" in this readme even though it could also be any other programming language.

-## Installation
+## One-off Installation Steps

-1. If you are using python, you can just install the package via pip:

-    ```console
-    pip install dwxconnect
-    ```

-    For java or C#, please download the code from the GitHub repository.
+1. Please download the code from this GitHub repository.

-1. Download the MT4/MT5 server EA (dwx_server_mt4.mq4 or dwx_server_mt5.mq5) and copy it into the /MQL4/Experts or /MQL5/Experts directory (File -> Open Data Folder).
+1. Download the MT4/MT5 Server EA (dwx_server_mt4.mq4 or dwx_server_mt5.mq5, depending on whether you're using MT4 or MT5) and copy it into the /MQL4/Experts or /MQL5/Experts directory (File -> Open Data Folder).

 1. Double click on the MT4/MT5 EA file to open it in MetaEditor.
 Press F7 to compile the file.
-Restart MT4/MT5 or rightclick -> Refresh in the Navigator window.
+Restart MT4/MT5 or Right-Click -> Refresh in the Navigator window.

 1. Attach the EA to any chart.
 Change the input parameters if needed, for example, MaximumOrders and MaximumLotSize if you want to trade larger sizes.